arrow

 2. Have your customers expressed interest in updated versions of your current products?

-3. Is your aim to enhance the quality of your existing offerings?
+3. Do you aim to enhance the quality of your existing offerings?

 4. Do you plan to offer a more cost-effective solution to your customers?